-Here are a small sample of the types of research projects that School staff and honorary fellows are involved with.
+Here is a small sample of the types of research projects that School staff and honorary fellows are involved with.

 A two-year Leverhulme funded project examining the relationship between police officers and the diverse urban and rural communities they have served in Scotland from 1900 until around 1971.